vpakhuchyi/censor/README.md

 ### Usage

-**Censor** is a versatile tool designed to mask sensitive information in your Go applications, ensuring that only specified fields are displayed.
+**Censor** is a versatile tool designed to mask sensitive information in your Go applications, ensuring that only specified data is displayed.
 It can be seamlessly integrated into your code to enhance security, particularly in scenarios like logging where inadvertent exposure of sensitive data is a concern.

 **Note**: this package uses reflection, which can be slow.
 It is not recommended to use this package